-The largest military exercise in Norway since the cold war is getting closer.
-This October more than 40,000 soldiers from some 30 countries arrive in Norway for NATO's high-visibility exercise Trident Juncture.
+The largest military exercise in Norway since the 1980s is getting closer.
+This October, 50,000 soldiers from some 30 countries arrive in Norway for NATO's high-visibility exercise Trident Juncture.
 The exercise will be led by American Admiral James Foggo, Commander of the Allied Joint Force Command in Naples, Italy.

 Admiral Foggo visited Oslo and Norwegian Chief of Defence, Admiral Haakon Bruun-Hanssen.
 Last week, it was Mr Foggo's turn to welcome his Norwegian colleague to Naples.
 Trident Juncture 18 was naturally one of the main topics during the visit, and Admiral Foggo says that the preparations for the exercise are going well.